getyourguide/db-rocket/README.md

 ```

-For the library to work you need databricks-cli configured.
+For the library to work you need databricks-cli configured with a valid token.
-If you havent done so you, just run:
+If you haven't done so you, just run:

 ```sh
  databricks configure --token